 8. Indicate the most important point

-In case you just plan to show the final verdict you have arrived at, you can highlight it in your last sentence.
-This one will work if you can extract one big conclusion from everything you wrote.
+In case you plan to show the final verdict you have arrived at, you can highlight it in your last sentence.
+This will work if you can extract one big conclusion from everything you wrote without weakening the main argument.

 How NOT to end an essay

-Besides writing what you should do while concluding an essay, we composed a list of things you shouldn’t do as well.
-Yes, it’s tricky to bring your paper to an end the proper way, but it’s not impossible.
-You’ve invested so much effort into writing, so you may want to finish it up quickly — it’s only natural.
+Besides writing what you should do while concluding an essay, we also composed a list of things you shouldn’t do.
+Yes, it’s tricky to bring your paper to an end properly, but it’s not impossible.
+You’ve invested so much effort into writing that you may want to finish it quickly — it’s only natural.
 However, you must not fall into this trap and follow these conclusion tips.

 In your conclusion paragraph, DON’T: